-Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes to reopen at 9am
+Auckland Harbour Bridge: New strut installed, tension work next step, southbound clip on lanes reopen

 "This will include constant monitoring to assess how the entire bridge is performing now the new strut is in place."

-The southbound clip on lanes that were closed overnight to safely allow the work to be carried out will reopen at 9.00am.
+The southbound clip-on lanes that were closed overnight to safely allow the work to be carried have now reopened.

 Once the overnight work has been completed, three lanes will be open in each direction.

 However, the bridge is still not at full capacity.
-Two lanes on the centre span remain closed
+Two lanes on the centre span remain closed.

 Waka Kotahi is expected to make a further update later today about the timing of the next steps and the impact this will have on further lane closures in the coming days.